Samuel Wilder King: Later career

 Once again, King returned to his hometown and was appointed to a sub-cabinet office of the governor's administration.
 King served in the Emergency Housing Committee for a year.
 He was then appointed to the Hawaii Statehood Commission in 1947 where he stayed until 1953.
 President of the United States Dwight D. Eisenhower appointed King to the governorship that year.
 He was the first governor of Hawaiian ancestry.
 He served in ʻIolani Palace until his resignation on July 31, 1957.
 During his term in office he signed HB 706 on June 5, 1957, which outlawed the death penalty in Hawaii.
 It became Act 282.
 He died in Honolulu March 24, 1959, just before Hawaii achieved statehood.
 He was buried in the National Memorial Cemetery of the Pacific.

 Descendants

-His son Samuel Pailthorpe King (1916–2010) became a lawyer and Federal Judge.
-His grandson, Samuel Pailthorpe King, Jr. also became a lawyer and in 1985 established his own law practice with his wife, Adrienne King, also a lawyer, as King and King, Attorneys-At-Law.
-King's great-grandson, Samuel Wilder King II, is also a lawyer now practicing in Honolulu; his own son was named Samuel Wilder King III.
-King's great-granddaughter, violist and composer Leilehua Lanzilotti, was a finalist for the 2022 Pulitzer Prize in Music.
+His son Samuel Pailthorpe King (1916–2010) became a lawyer and Federal District Judge.
+His other children were Charlotte King Ebert, a realtor; Evans Palikū King, a Naval officer and submarine captain; Pauline Nawahineokalaʻi King, a professor of Hawaiian History; and Davis Mauliola King.
+He and his wife Pauline Nawahineokalaʻi Evans King had seven grandchildren.
+Michael Mc Andrews, Tim Mc Andrews, Samuel P. King, Jr, Louise Kealiʻiloma King Lanzilotti, Charlotte Lelepoki King, Mahi Savage, and Pauline King.